omdevteam/om/docs/_sources/documentation_runningonda.rst.txt

 ^^^^^^^^^

-When the monitor runs at the Petra III facility, the source string is the ip or hostname of the machine where HiDRA is running.
+When the monitor runs at the Petra III facility, the source string is the ip or the hostname of the machine where HiDRA is running.
 Example: eval01.desy.de